 IRA Financial Group has helped over a thousand clients invest in cryptocurrencies in just the last year.
 We have authored numerous articles on Forbes on the taxation of cryptocurrencies.

 How to Use a Wallet Control IRA Self-Directed IRA LLC to Invest in Cryptocurrency

-Working with IRA Financial Group to purchase cryptocurrencies, such as Bitcoins, Ethereum, Ethereum Classic, or Litecoins, with a Self-Directed IRA is quick and easy.
+Working with IRA Financial Group to purchase cryptocurrencies, such as Bitcoin, Ethereum, Ethereum Classic, or Litecoin, with a Self-Directed IRA is quick and easy.

 1. Establish a Self-Directed IRA account with IRA Financial Group.

 2. Rollover retirement funds, cash or in-kind, tax-free to new Self-Directed IRA account.